rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

     endscript

 `>/dev/null` tells logrotate to pipe the command's output to nowhere.
-In this case, you don't need to view the the output if the application restarted correctly.
+In this case, you don't need to view the output if the application restarted correctly.

 The `postrotate` command tells logrotate that the script to run, starts on the